Paula White Ministries starts with Without Walls

-The cleanest way into Paula White's story is to start with her own official materials, not with rumor.
-Paula White Ministries says she co-founded Without Walls International Church and describes that church as growing to more than 27,000 members with 200 outreach ministries.
-That matters because it shows White's current operation still wants the public to see Without Walls as the foundation of her authority and reach.
+Paula White Ministries says White co-founded Without Walls International Church and describes that church as growing to more than 27,000 members with 200 outreach ministries.

-The same official bio also says she now serves in the White House Faith Office and that StoryLife Church was launched in 2023 by her son and daughter-in-law, Brad and Rachel Knight, on the City of Destiny property.
-So even before we get into bylaws, the public-facing story already ties together ministry scale, family succession, and formal political access.
+The same official bio says White now serves in the White House Faith Office.
+It also says StoryLife Church was launched in 2023 by her son and daughter-in-law, Brad and Rachel Knight, on the City of Destiny property.

 The next documented stop was New Destiny after Zachery Tims died